mindtapp-app/MindTapp-1/README.md

 Start Bootstrap is based on the [Bootstrap](http://getbootstrap.com/) framework created by [Mark Otto](https://twitter.com/mdo) and [Jacob Thorton](https://twitter.com/fat).

+## How to Login

+1. Navigate to the directory that includes the MindTapp.pem file.
+2. chmod 600 MindTapp.pem
+3. ssh -i MindTapp.pem ec2-user@ec2-18-220-122-247.us-east-2.compute.amazonaws.com
+4. If a prompt asks you a yes/no question, answer yes.
+5. You should now be in the AWS server via terminal/PuTTY.

+## How to update from GitHub repository

+1. cd /var/www/MindTapp
+2. sudo git pull
+3. sudo httpd -k restart

 ## Copyright and License

 Copyright 2013-2016 Blackrock Digital LLC.
 Code released under the [MIT](https://github.com/BlackrockDigital/startbootstrap-agency/blob/gh-pages/LICENSE) license.